singhkumarsuraj/major_Project/README.md

 startbootstrap-img-upload
-Image Upload Features are being Add by using <File picker> and stored images into the folder named <upload> visit uploaded images into this folder
+Image Upload Features are being introduced by using <File picker> and stored images into the folder named <upload> visit uploaded images into this folder

 Database : create a Database name "ema"  and import file "ema.sql" table .